Cory Rodgers

-Dacor Tremaine "Cory" Rodgers (born February 22, 1983) is a former professional football wide receiver.
-He played collegiately for Texas Christian University.
+Dacor Tremaine "Cory" Rodgers (born February 22, 1983) is an American former professional football wide receiver.
+He played college football for Texas Christian University.

-Early years
+Early life

 Rodgers attended Hightower High School in Missouri City, Texas and was a student and a letterman in football.
 In football, he played quarterback for the Hurricanes, and was a two-time All-District selection, and as a senior, he was an All-State selection.
 During his junior and senior years, he accounted for 62 touchdowns (37 passing, 25 rushing) and over 5,000 yards of total offense.

 College career

-During Rodgers' three seasons playing at TCU (2003-2005), he was a crowd favorite with the fans in Fort Worth and even had his own official fan club.
+During Rodgers' three seasons playing at TCU (2003–2005), he was a crowd favorite with the fans in Fort Worth and even had his own official fan club.
 This was due to his exceptional athleticism, versatility, and aggressive play.
 Cory Rodgers has the nickname "CO-RO", this can be seen since Cory has a tattoo of "CO" on the back of his left calf and "RO" on his right.
 Cory Rodgers wore the number 17 during his tenure at TCU.

 As a redshirt freshman in 2003, he was second on the team with 37 receptions for 590 yards and 5 touchdowns.
 He also rushed 17 times for 39 yards and 3 touchdowns, and averaged 22.1 yards per return on kickoffs and 11.0 yards per return on punts.
 His 861 total return yards broke the school record previously set by Heisman Trophy winner Davey O'Brien in 1937.
 He was honored on the Conference USA All-Freshman as both a wide receiver and punt returner and was the third-team punt returner on the All-CUSA team.

 As a sophomore in 2004, he led the team with 61 receptions for 836 yards and 7 touchdowns.
 He also rushed 12 times for 35 yards and 2 touchdowns, and averaged 23.3 yards per return on kickoffs and 10.2 yards per return on punts.
 His 906 total return yards broke his own school record.
 He was honored on the All-CUSA team as the third-team wide receiver and kick returner.

 As a junior in 2005, he again led the team with 52 receptions for 685 yards and 5 touchdowns.
 He also rushed 17 times for 41 yards and 5 touchdowns, and averaged 30.3 yards per return on kickoffs and 15.3 yards per return on punts.
 He had two kick returns for touchdowns (87 yards vs. SMU, 100 yards vs. BYU), which tied him for the most in the nation.
 He was honored by the Mountain West Conference as the first-team All-MWC return specialist and as a third-team wide receiver.
 He was named the first-team All-America kick returner by ESPN, Sports Illustrated and the Walter Camp Football Foundation.

-After the 2005 season, Cory decided to forgo his senior season and declared himself eligible for the 2006 NFL Draft.
+After the 2005 season, Cory decided to forgo his senior season and declared himself eligible for the 2006 NFL draft.